JPWKU/pynash-pycharm/README.md

   * It will pause on the first executable statement that it comes to if you pass ``` suspend=True ``` to settrace
   * Otherwise you can now set breakpoints and step through/step out.
 Even just going step by step to get a nice visual of how your program executes.

+6. We have a computer so we should automate the setup some